learn-co-curriculum/dsc-inheritance-lab/README.md

     name the gorilla thinks plants is Yummy!

-If the elephants and gorrilla's were fed then things should be good!
+If the elephants and gorrillas were fed then things should be good!

 In the cell below, call `feed_animals` again, but this time set `time='Night'`